djperrefort/fig-tree/docs/developer_notes/running_tests.md

 # Running Tests

-Fig-Tree comprises multiple individual applications that collectively form a cohesive front-end interface.
+Fig-Tree is built as a collection of applications that work together to form a cohesive front-end interface.
-In addition to testing individual applications, Fig-Tree also includes tests for the overall rendered interface.
+In addition to testing each application individually, Fig-Tree also includes tests for the overall rendered front-end.

-This page provides a high-level overview of the Fig-Tree test suite and instructions for executing individual tests.
+The entire test suite can be executed using the Fig-Tree management command listed below.

-For quick reference, the entire test suite can be executed using the Fig-Tree management utility:
+Instructions for running subsets of tests are provided in later sections.

 ```bash
 fig-tree-manage test